 In addition to the network expansions, this scenario also represents implementation of the aforementioned Transit 2.0 policy levers, including increased transit competitiveness in the current operating area.
-This scenario, however, does not include any increases in density in the new service areas of the expanded network.
+This scenario, however, does not include any increases in density around the new rail stations or in the new service areas of the expanded network.
+As such, population growth and density in these areas remain the same as the baseline.